|

 What Are Intrusive Thoughts?

-Unwanted Intrusive Thoughts
+Understanding Intrusive Thoughts

-Intrusive thoughts can occur for no particular reason.
-Intrusive thoughts have been studied but there is still no definitive reason for why they happen to people.
-Some experts believe that intrusive thoughts manifest in rebellion against the things that we would never actually do.
-Other experts believe that intrusive thoughts are revealing underlying issues in relationships or stability.
+Intrusive thoughts that won’t stop can occur for no particular reason.
+Some experts believe intrusive thoughts manifest in rebellion against the things we’d never actually do.
+Other experts believe intrusive thoughts reveal underlying issues in relationships or stability.
 As our brains wander and are influenced by our surroundings, strange thoughts can occur and linger.
-Intrusive thoughts have been documented following the following diagnoses:

 - Brain trauma